tidepool-org/tidepool-org.github.io/index.md

 We're beginning to organize the documentation and the projects in a way we hope other people will be able to find useful.

+[Use Cases](UseCases.html) is a high-level list of use cases we're attempting to solve for.
+It needs more work, and it needs to be backed up with greater detail.

 The [Platform Overview](PlatformOverview.html) tries to explain our technical vision in the near term, with heavy emphasis on the things we're implementing right now.

 The [Server Architecture](ServerArchitecture.html) page tells how the many moving parts of our server system fit together.